The Process of Applying for a Buy-to-Let Mortgage

-- Demand for premium rental properties and other subsections, such as student lets, are consistently high demand, making a buy-to-let property a suitable asset for a property or investment portfolio with a low-risk exposure.
+- Demand for premium rental properties and other subsections, such as student lets, is consistently high, making a buy-to-let property a suitable asset for a property or investment portfolio with low-risk exposure.

 - Buy-to-let mortgage businesses benefit from tax treatments, which allow landlords to deduct most of their running expenses from their rental income before declaring the taxable profit.